chinamike65/hugo-tuolesi/content/book4/book4en.md

 Also, being disrespectful is an annoyance.

+##### （3）放逸

-(3) Letting go has been discussed in the previous Twenty Supplementary Defilements, so I won't talk about it here.
+Letting go has been discussed in the previous Twenty Secondary Unwholesome Factors, so I won't talk about it here.

+##### （4）Many Afflictions

-(4) Many afflictions If there are too many afflictions such as greed, hatred, and delusion, it is easy to break the precepts.
+If there are too many afflictions such as greed, hatred, and delusion, it is easy to break the precepts.

+##### （二）Meditation

-(2) Meditation When meditating, four conditions need to be met.
+When meditating, four conditions need to be met.

 The first is to understand how to practice meditation.